dwoctor/hide-or-unhide-a-directory-python/README.md

-hiding-and-unhiding-a-directory-python
+hide-or-unhide-a-directory-python
 ======================================

-A Python script to hide or unhide a directory on a Windows and Darwin(Mac)
+A Python script to hide or unhide a directory on a Windows or Darwin(Mac) Computer

 Versions
 * 2.x.py is a version of the script that is compatible with Python 2.x.